-From Proserpine to Kinshasa, Peru to Malaysia, across centuries, the lives of ordinary people collide with literature, history and myth, written in everyday objects.
-This is a novel about driving to work and Heian poetry, slavery and telemarketing, war in the Congo, coin operated noodle bars, and crossroads.
+From Queensland to Kinshasa, Mexico to Malaysia, Ordinary Things is a novel about driving to work and poetry, slavery and telemarketing, war, coin operated noodle bars, and crossroads.

 - .epub from Smashwords